sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 ## Mon, Mar 21 2022
 **Friday I**
 - ON-1810, continue running the re-deliver stale conversions rake task in batches
-- ON-1798, finished the governors UI retooling, need to PR and get it up on staging with another anouncement to the business
+- ON-1798, finished the governors UI retooling, need to PR and get it up on staging with another announcement to the business
 - ON-1796, did the Cicero AU import
 - ON-1811, Cicero AU import turned up a new party needing to be added.
 Tiny PR created and currently under review